Wes Lee: Return to Total Nonstop Action Wrestling (2024–2026)

 Aikens returned to Total Nonstop Action Wrestling (TNA; formerly known as Impact Wrestling) as Wes Lee on July 20, 2024 at Slammiversary with The Rascalz after their reunion in NXT to defeat No Quarter Catch Crew (Charlie Dempsey, Myles Borne, and Tavion Heights) in a six-man tag team match.
 Lee later turned on The Rascalz in the following month.
 On the January 23, 2025 episode of Impact!, Lee and his new NXT allies Tyriek Igwe and Tyson Dupont interfered in the title match between NXT Tag Team Champions Nathan Frazer and Axiom against Wentz and Miguel (which Wentz and Miguel were supposed to challenge for in October 2024 but Lee (kayfabe) took out Miguel),' helping Frazer and Axiom to retain the titles and reigniting his feud with The Rascalz.
 On the following week's episode of Impact!, Lee defeated Ace Austin in his first TNA singles match since 2020.
 After the match, Lee, Igwe and Dupont attacked Austin until The Rascalz made the save.
 At Sacrifice on March 14, Lee, Igwe and Dupont lost to The Rascalz and Austin in a "Lucha Rules" six-man tag team match, suffering their first loss as a team and to end the feud.

 Following his release from WWE in October 2025, Lee, now reverted to Dezmond Xavier and turned face, reunited with The Rascalz (including Myron Reed) at Turning Point on November 14, where they defeated The System (Brian Myers, Eddie Edwards, JDC, and Moose) in an eight-man tag team match.
 It was later reported that Xavier is not contracted to TNA but will have creative plans in place for him.
+On January 13, 2026, it was reported that the contracts of all members of the stable had expired and TNA elected not to opt-in, making The Rascalz free agents.

 Return to the independent circuit (2025–present)

 After his WWE release, Aikens reverted to Dezmond Xavier as he returned to the independent circuit.
 On October 31, 2025, it was reported that Xavier will compete at House of Glory (HOG) Superclash on November 15, where he unsuccessfully challenged Charles Mason for the HOG Heavyweight Championship.
-On November 2, The Wrestling REVOLVER announced that Xavier will appear at the promotion's Season Finale event on December 13.
+On November 2, The Wrestling Revolver announced that Xavier will appear at the promotion's Season Finale event on December 13, where Xavier and Wentz won the Revolver World Tag Team Championships from Latinos Most Wanted (Koda Hernandez and Sabin Gauge).